ash-project/ash_graphql/documentation/topics/graphql-generation.md

 The second argument to `list :list_tickets, :read` is the action that will be called when the query is run.
 In the current example, the action is `:read`, which is the generic Read action.
-Let's create a custom action in order to define query parameters for the `list_tickets` query.
+Let's create a custom action in order to define query parameters for the `listTickets` query.

 We'll call this action `:query_tickets`: